EXCLUSIVE-Zambia, bondholders advance $3 bln debt restructuring talks -sources

 The deal with official creditors already includes a mechanism to accelerate loan repayments and raise interest if Zambia's capacity changes from the current "weak" to "medium" following a joint International Monetary Fund and World Bank assessment in 2026.

-Creditors are debating how to include so-called state-contingent debt instruments which would allow higher payouts based on improved economic outcomes, like budget or export revenues, one source said.
+Creditors are debating how to include so-called state-contingent debt instruments which would allow higher payouts based on improved economic outcomes, like gross domestic product, budget or export revenues, one source said.

+"The indicator needs to be linked to the debt carrying capacity but that can't be the direct trigger, because you would be handing a veto power to the IMF and the World Bank," the source added.

-The IMF and World Bank assessment looks at the real rate of economic growth, reserve import coverage and remittances, among other components.
+The IMF and World Bank assessment looks at the real rate of economic growth, reserve import coverage and remittances, among other factors.

-Including in the overhaul a mechanism that would allow for higher payments through coupon payments, debt maturities or a combination of both if Zambia's debt capacity improves was "sacrosanct", one of the sources said.
+Creditors are discussing mechanisms that would revamp payments through higher coupons, shorter debt maturities or a combination of both, without modifying capital payments, one of the sources said.

+The IMF'S executive board will meet on Thursday to complete the first review of the country's $1.3 billion extended fund facility (EFF) programme.
+The country will have access to around $188 million after the review is completed.

-(Reporting by Jorgelina do Rosario in London and Rodrigo Campos in New York; editing by Karin Strohecker and Lincoln Feast)
+(Reporting by Jorgelina do Rosario in London and Rodrigo Campos in New York; Editing by Karin Strohecker, Lincoln Feast, Conor Humphries and Diane Craft)

 ((jorgelina.dorosario@thomsonreuters.com;))